 Array Class Collections File String Console Data Directive Enum Exception If Interface Lambda Loop Nothing Number Process Property Regex Sort StringBuilder Structure Sub Time Windows

 An If-statement can also test a negative.
-In VB.NET we must apply the Not-keyword.
+Instead we must apply the Not-keyword.
 The If-statement then reads "If not this, then."
 We also can apply the Not-keyword to the ElseIf clause.

-Note:We cannot use the "!=" operator in VB.NET.
+Note:We cannot use the "!=" operator.
 We must apply the Not-operator and then an equals expression.

 Program that uses If Not: VB.NET Module Module1 Sub Main() ' An integer variable.
 Dim i As Integer = 100 ' Test integer against 100 and 200.
 If Not i = 100 Then Console.WriteLine("i not 100") ElseIf Not i = 200 Then Console.WriteLine("i not 2") End If End Sub End Module Output i not 2